aclaf/flagrant/docs/explanation/concepts.md

 Flag options use `FlagAccumulationMode` with the following modes:

 **FIRST** - Keeps only the first occurrence, silently ignoring all later occurrences.
-When a flag appears multiple times, the parser accepts the first occurrence and discards all subsequent ones.
+When a flag appears multiple times, the parser accepts the first occurrence and discards all following ones.
 The final parsed result contains the boolean value from the first occurrence.

 ```bash
 # With FIRST mode: